 - Continuing/permanent difficulty in the use of arms or legs which affects your ability to control a vehicle.

-- Any visual disability which affects BOTH eyes (do not declare short/long sight or colour blindness).
+- Any visual disability which affects both eyes or loss of sight in one eye.
+Do not declare short/long sight or colour blindness.

-'They should be able to read in good daylight (with the aid of glasses or contact lenses if worn) a registration mark fixed to a motor vehicle and containing letters and figures 79 millimetres high and 50 millimetres wide (the post-September 2001 font) at a distance of 20 metres, or at a distance of 20.5 metres where the characters are 79 millimetres high and 57 millimetres wide (the pre-September 2001 font).'
+The law requires that a licence holder or applicant must be able to meet the prescribed eyesight requirements, ie to read in good daylight (with the aid of glasses or contact lenses if worn) a registration mark fixed to a motor vehicle and containing letters and figures 79 millimetres high and 50 millimetres wide (ie post 1-9-2001 font) at a distance of 20 metres, or at a distance of 20.5 metres where the characters are 79 millimetres high and 57 millimetres wide (ie pre 1-9-2001 font).
+In addition, the visual acuity (with the aid of glasses or contact lenses if needed) must be at least Snellen 6/12 with both eyes open or in the only eye if monocular.
+If unable to meet these standards, the driver must not drive and the licence must be refused or revoked.

 Driving must cease for at least one week after: